Text Files - Basic Operations (in Python)

 #open a text file in read mode

-f = open("mydata.txt", "r")
+f = open("data/mydata.txt", "r")

 #get the full text from the file

-theFullText = f.read()
+the_full_text = f.read()

 #split the text into a List of words by space delimiters

-words = theFullText.split()
+words = the_full_text.split()

 #loop through each word and analyze it